Steph Curry's Move On Austin Rivers Went Viral

 That video clip has over 700,000 views.

-However, Curry and the Warriors fell 89-86 on their home-court, but even with the loss, they still have the best record in the entire NBA at 27-7.
+However, Curry and the Warriors fell 89-86 on their home-court, but even with the loss, they still have the best record in the NBA at 27-7 in 34 games.

-They are the first seed in the Western Conference with a half-game lead over the Phoenix Suns.

 Curry finished the game with 23 points, four rebounds and four assists.